 Dublin Teachers Academy (DTA)

-A one-year, senior only program offered for college bound students to provide an opportunity to get a head start on the path to a successful career in education.
+This program is offered for college bound students to provide an opportunity to get a head start on the path to a successful career in education.
+Junior students will experience guest speakers, site visits, and action research.
+Senior students will be placed in internships guided by experienced teachers in the areas of early-childhood, adolescent, and special needs classrooms.

 Students learn university and industry standard software packages in 3D design, programming and circuitry.
 Courses include the Fundamentals of Engineering, Computers, Electronics, and Control Systems.
-It is a project oriented class which includes an individual research project.
+The one-year program culminates with a capstone project.

 Young Professionals Academy (YPA)